 CONCLUSION

-In conclusion, we describe the cellular and transcriptional landscape of the testes of the stalk-eyed fly.
+In conclusion, we provide a comprehensive profile of the cellular and transcriptional landscape of the testes of the stalk-eyed fly.
 Specifically, we show limited evidence for meiotic sex chromosome inactivation and unique patterns of dosage compensation across spermatogenesis, relative to both other dipterans and insects in general.
-We show that the driver likely acts by interfering with proper sperm development, rather than directly killing gametes, and provide evidence that it does so via affecting motility of sperm cells.
+We show that the X-linked meiotic driver in this species likely acts by interfering with proper sperm development, rather than directly killing gametes, and suggest that it does so via affecting motility of sperm cells.

 METHODS